 If you need to make changes to your Montana LLC, we’ll show you how in this section.
-But if you need to make changes to a corporation, keep scrolling to the section titled, “Amending a Montana Corporation Articles of Incorporation.”
+But if you need to make changes to a corporation, keep scrolling to the section titled “Amending a Montana Corporation Articles of Incorporation.”

 In Montana, the Articles of Organization is the form that officially creates your LLC; technically, until this form is filed, your LLC doesn’t even exist.
 This form asks for a variety of information about your business, including:

 Montana LLCs need to file Articles of Amendment in order to make changes to their Articles of Organization.
 You can make a variety of changes, from a new business name to how the company is managed and more.
-But before you dive into the paperwork, you’ll want to gather the information you need to make your desired changes.
+But before you begin the paperwork, you’ll want to gather the information you need to make your desired changes.

 In your Articles of Amendment, you’ll need to include: